Rediscovery of Cooper pair factor: Abstract

 \section{Abstract}

 In superconductivity, the Cooper pair \cite{Ref1} is a bound state of a pair of weakly interacting electrons in a metal which forces us to insert a factor of $2e$ (instead of $e$) in the phase of the wave function in the Aharonov-Bohm (AB) effect.
 We claim that the existence of such a factor is universal.
-In \cite{Ref2}, we proposed an interpretation of the AB effect (or equivalently, a supersymmetric Dirac monopole) based on SUSY.
-It is shown that this model opens a path to recapture this factor without the need of arguments related to attractive pairs.
-The idea is also applied to the case of a nonlinear sigma model when it is coupled to $\mathcal{N}=1$, supergravity.
+In \cite{Ref2}, we proposed an explanation for the AB effect (or equivalently, a supersymmetric Dirac monopole) based on SUSY.
+It is shown that this model opens a path to recapture this factor without the need for arguments related to attractive pairs.
+The idea is also applied to the case of a nonlinear sigma model (NLSM) when it is coupled to $\mathcal{N}=1$, supergravity.